 Stockbrokers aren’t just advantageous, they’re absolutely indispensable if you want to invest by yourself.
 It might seem like buying stock should be pretty easy to accomplish but here’s not how to do it: show up to almost any public company’s headquarters waving a wad of cash and tell them you won’t leave until they sell you a share of their stock.
 Using this method will more than likely have you end up in a straight jacket rather than owning a share.

 So to buy stock, you need an intermediary that can take your money and convert it to a security and hold that security for you in an account.
 Fish around in your wallet.
 Do you have a license to make trades with any securities exchanges?
 You don’t?
 Then, you need a broker!
 Some recognizable “brokers” may not actually be brokers at all.
-Instead, they might own or work with a brokerage to get you the same end result: the ability to trade stocks.
+Instead, they might be financial institutions that own or work with a brokerage to get you the same end result: the ability to trade stocks.

 With the exception of order execution only dealers, all registered firms have a suitability obligation.
 A fiduciary duty to act in the best interest of a client applies only to registered portfolio managers and dealers that are authorized to trade securities on behalf of their clients.